rkirov/blog/content/posts/incremental_computation_2.md

 (100 + ... + (3 + (2 + (1 + (0 + 0)))))
 ```

 where the last `0` is `y`.
-Changing while busts the whole chain of computation
+Changing it to `100` busts the whole chain of computation
 and all additions get redone.
+We know that doesn't seem efficient, the
+incremental computation show just add `100` to the previous result.

-Now that is not unavoidable as one can write the
+Now that is not unavoidable as one can write the computation using the
-computation using the algebraic properties of `+`:
+algebraic properties of `+`:

 ```
 (100 + ... + (3 + (2 + (1 + 0)))) + 0
 ```

 But an automated framework cannot do that without some knowledge about the
 properies of `+`.
-Asking the user to write this is also a tricky proposition
+The user herself can write the computation in that form from
-as the promise of incrementality was that the incremental program is easily
+the beginning, but that goes against the promise that the incremental program
-extracted or transformed from the original computation.
+is easily extracted by code transformation from from the original computation.

-Moreover, once the user has to think about incrementality they would write
+Moreover, once the user has to think about incrementality they can write by
-by hand this `update` function for `sumUp`:
+hand this `update` function for `sumUp`:

 ```typescript
 function updateSumUpForNewY(oldSum: number, deltaY: number) {